MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-query-parameters.md

 ![New Interesting Orders list parameter with the values 125, 777 and 999 in the values grid](images/me-list-parameter-dialog.png)

+>[!NOTE]
+> While this example uses numbers, you can also store other data types in your list from such as text, dates, datetime and more.
+Read more about [data types in Power Query](data-types.md).

+>[!TIP]
+>If you wish to have more control on what values are used in your list parameter, you can always create a list with constant values and convert your list query to a parameter as showcased previously in this article.

 With the new **Interesting Orders** list parameters in place, you can head back to the Orders query and click the auto-filter menu of the **OrderID** field to find the sub-menu for *Numbers filters*, and inside the sub-menu find the **In..** option.

 ![In.. option inside the Numbers filters sub-menu for the OrderID column](images/me-numbers-filters-in-list-parameter.png)